Cecilie Skog

 Cecilie recounts to Jerry how she rediscovered comfort and magic in the company of her best friends.
 Together, they spontaneously planned a expedition and trekked across Greenland in the spring of 2009.

-Cecilie was able to return to her happy place in the vast, open skies of the great outdoors.
+Cecilie was able to return to her happy place under the vast, open skies of the great outdoors.

 ©Cecilie Skog